-H.R.
-4 as passed by the House did not make any changes regarding the child support assignment rules.
-In contrast, under H.R.
-4 as approved by the Senate Finance Committee, the child support assignment would have only covered any child support that accrued while the family received TANF benefits.
-This meant that any child support arrearages that accrued before the family started receiving TANF benefits would not have to be assigned to the state (even temporarily) and thereby any child support collected on behalf of the former-TANF family for pre-assistance arrearages would have gone to the family.
+Under S. 667 as reported by the Senate Finance Committee, the child support assignment would only cover any child support that accrues while the family receives TANF benefits.
+This would mean that any child support arrearages that accrued before the family started receiving TANF benefits would not have to be assigned to the state (even temporarily) and thereby any child support collected on behalf of the former-TANF family for pre-assistance arrearages would go to the family.
+In contrast, H.R.
+240 as approved by the House Ways and Means Subcommittee on Human Resources does not make any changes regarding the child support assignment rules.